c-jordi/Antwork/README.md

 ├── build
 ├── public
 ├── src
-│ ├── ... # React components and scripts used for the interface
+│..├── Documentation # Contains text and images that are rendered on the about page.</br>
-| ├── Documentation # Contains text and images that are rendered on the about page
+│..└── Simulation</br>
-| └── Simulation
+│....├─── context # Provides the context for the interface</br>
-│ ├── context # Provides the context for the interface │ └── logic # Contains the logic of the simulation
+│....└─── logic # Contains the logic of the simulation</br>
 └── ...

 ## Simulation engine starting template